 It’s unfortunate to say that the relationship many people have with the Latinx community doesn’t reach much farther than eating at Latinx-owned restaurants.
-Luckily the holiday season an open invitation for us to experience a variety of cultural celebrations.
-Yesterday was the beginning of Día de los Muertos (Day of the Dead), and Cazateatro Theatre Group has planned a day that will not only expand your knowledge but your community as well.
+Luckily the holiday season is an open invitation for us to experience a variety of cultural celebrations, even amidst a pandemic.
+Día de los Muertos (Day of the Dead) is coming up, and Cazateatro Theatre Group has joined forces with the Brooks Museum to provide a safe way to celebrate.

-Closing in on a decade of operation, Cazateatro Theatre Group exists as Memphis and Mississippi’s first bilingual theatre group founded by five women who wanted to share their love of theatre with the Latinx community.
+With a decade of operation underneath their belt, Cazateatro Theatre Group exists as Memphis and Mississippi’s first bilingual theatre group founded by five women who wanted to share their love of theatre with the Latinx community.
 With a mission to bridge cultures and connections through the arts, the nonprofit organization aims to be both a resource for learning and outlet for expression.

 Speaking of broadening horizons, that’s exactly what they hope the Memphis community will do when it comes to recognizing Dia de Los Muertos, a holiday celebrating the cycle of life and honoring those who have passed.
-Last year, hundreds of Memphians gathered to be a part of the parade and explore the vibrant traditions that bring the holiday to life, and Cazateatro encourages even more people to open their minds and their hearts to new experiences.
+Last year, hundreds of Memphians gathered to be a part of the parade and explore the vibrant traditions that bring the holiday to life—and while the celebration may look a little different this year, Cazateatro still encourages even more people to open their minds and their hearts to new experiences.

 “The first year of the parade we were expecting 500-800 people,” said Sanchez.
 “We were being realistic with our expectations, but then 5,000 people showed up.
 Era impresionable ver a toda la gente esperando.
 It was overwhelming, but that’s what we want.
 We want more people who are willing to try something different.
 We want more people who are willing to step out of their comfort zones.
 We want there to be people out there who’s beliefs and backgrounds are different than ours.”